Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 The current strongest direct public benchmark mapping result is v8.

+The current strongest direct answer-trace mapping result is v9.

-v8 is stronger than v7 because it adds direct benchmark-record fields.
+v9 is stronger than v8 because it adds answer-trace fields and correctness profiles.

+`is_correct` is evidence.

+`risk_score` remains a structural warning measurement.

-v8 does not claim that OMNIA solves GSM-Symbolic.
+v9 does not claim that OMNIA solves GSM-Symbolic.

-v8 measures structural warning risk over direct GSM-Symbolic public benchmark record mappings.
+v9 does not infer semantic truth.

+v9 does not replace benchmark correctness.

 ---